-NightView runs NightView.p for each dialogue.
-If the dialogue is on the local machine, then NightView communicates with NightView.p via a shared memory region.
+In addition, NightView runs NightView.pp for each dialogue.
+If the dialogue is for the local system, then NightView runs NightView.pp on the local system, and communicates with it via a shared memory region.
 There is one such shared memory region per invocation of NightView.
 See "Dialogues" on page 3-4.
-For remote dialogues, NightView establishes a socket connection with Night-View.p.
+For remote dialogues, NightView runs NightView.pp on the remote system, and establishes a socket connection with it.

-NightView.p is responsible for controlling the user processes by a combination of the /proc file system and the ptrace system service.
+NightView.pp is responsible for controlling the user processes by a combination of the /proc file system and the ptrace system service.

-Monitorpoints communicate with NightView.p via a shared memory region created in your process.
+Monitorpoints communicate with NightView.pp via a shared memory region created in your process.
 There is one shared memory region for each dialogue using monitorpoints.
 See "Monitorpoints" on page 3-12.
 The shared memory region is placed in your process at a preferred address if that address is available.
 Otherwise, it is placed anywhere Night-View can find space.
 On IA-32, the preferred address is 0xafe78000.
-On AMD64, the preferred address is 0x15aaaa2000.
+On AMD64, the preferred address is 0x15aaa2000.
+On ARM64, the preferred address is 0x3ffffe0000.

 Each dialogue runs a shell and controls it using /proc and ptrace.
-This is not to get control of the shell, but so that the debugger is notified of the shell's children, which are the processes to be debugged.
-The shell runs at a pseudo-terminal controlled by the debugger, so that the debugger can capture the program I/O.
+This is not to debug the shell, but so that the debugger is notified of the shell's children, which are the processes to be debugged.
+The shell interacts with a pseudo-terminal (pty) controlled by the debugger, so that the debugger can capture the program I/O.

-Watchpoints are implemented by setting the DRn registers on IA-32 or AMD64 systems.
-Other eventpoints are implemented by replacing the instruction at the target address by a trap instruction.
-When your program hits the trap, the kernel translates this into a branch to a patch area.
-The patch area contains instructions to implement the particular eventpoint, emulate the replaced instruction, and return to the target address.
+Watchpoints are implemented by setting architecture-specific hardware registers intended for this purpose (DRn registers on IA-32 or AMD64 systems, or DBGWCRn & DBGWVRn on ARM64).
+Syscallpoints are implemented using the ptrace (PTRACE\SYSCALL) system call.
+Other eventpoints are implemented in architecture-specific ways: On IA-32 and AMD64 systems, the instruction at the target address is replaced by a trap instruction.
+When the debugged program hits the trap, the kernel translates this into a branch to a patch area.
+On ARM64, the instruction at the target address is replaced by a branch to the patch area.
+In either case, the patch area contains instructions to implement the particular eventpoint, emulate the replaced instruction, and return to the target address.

 Space for a patch area is acquired by using mmap or by creating a shared memory region in the process's address space.
-The debugger usually creates one data patch area, one text patch area, and one or two eventpoint patch areas.
+The debugger usually creates one data patch area, one text patch area, and multiple eventpoint patch areas.
 The user can adjust the sizes of the patch areas.
 See "set-patch-area-size" on page 6-70.
-Each region is only created in the process if necessary.
+By default, NightView preallocates patch areas to avoid needing to allocate them later, which can impact real-time performance.
+But this behavior can be controlled.
+See "set-preallocate" on page 6-75 for the command.